zulip/zulip/docs/subsystems/markdown.md

 sender of a message, and they are (ideally) identical to the backend rendering.

-The JavaScript markdown implementation has a function, `markdown.contains_backend_only_syntax`, that is used to check whether a message contains any syntax that needs to be rendered to HTML on the backend.
+The JavaScript Markdown implementation has a function, `markdown.contains_backend_only_syntax`, that is used to check whether a message contains any syntax that needs to be rendered to HTML on the backend.
 If `markdown.contains_backend_only_syntax` returns true, the frontend simply won't